jusqua/galaxy-book4-linux/README.md

 I'm using Fedora 42 KDE Edition to daily driver, and perform test and benchmarks.

+> [!NOTE]
+> If you find another issues or solution for every variant ("Base", Pro, 360, 360 Pro, Ultra), let us know!
+Contributions are welcome!

 > [!IMPORTANT]
-> If you find another issues or solution for these problems, let me know!
-Contributions are welcome!
+> Some problems were fixed by updating the device firmware, and it's only available through Windows Update.
+>
+> Keeping dual boot with Windows it's a good catch, at least till the device is not supported by the OEM (Samsung).

 ## Known issues